paulkarpenko/us-code-ui/uscode/title-50-war-and-national-defense/chapter-036-foreign-intelligence-surveillance.md

 (2) the identity, if known, or a description of the target of the search, and a description of the premises or property to be searched and of the information, material, or property to be seized, reproduced, or altered;

-(3) a statement of the facts and circumstances relied upon by the applicant to justify the applicant’s belief that—
+(3) a sworn statement of the facts and circumstances relied upon by the applicant to justify the applicant’s belief that—

-  (A) the target of the physical search is a foreign power or an agent of a foreign power;
+  (A) the target of the physical search is a foreign power or an agent of a foreign power, and, in the case of a target that is a United States person alleged to be acting as an agent of a foreign power (as described in [section 1801(b)(2)(B) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title50-section1801/b/2/B&num=0&edition=prelim)), that a violation of the criminal statutes of the United States as referred to in [section 1801(b)(2)(B) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title50-section1801/b/2/B&num=0&edition=prelim) has occurred or is about to occur;

   (B) the premises or property to be searched contains foreign intelligence information; and